 The Association of Theological Schools in the United States and Canada (ATS) is a membership organization of more than 270 graduate schools that conduct postbaccalaureate professional and academic degree programs to educate persons for the practice of ministry and for teaching and research in the theological disciplines.
 The Commission on Accrediting of ATS accredits the schools and approves the degree programs they offer.

-In addition, ATS Programs and Services offers educational events and other resources designed to assist member schools with identification of best practices, development of peer networks, production of research, and exploration of data.
-See upcoming event offerings below or search under the Resources tab above.
+In addition, ATS offers educational events and other resources designed to assist member schools with identification of best practices, development of peer networks, production of research, and exploration of data.
+See upcoming event offerings below or search under Resources in the main menu above.

 Lilly Endowment Inc. announced that it will make available $87.5 million in grant funding to ATS-accredited schools this year.

 As we enter almost a full of year of living through the COVID-19 pandemic, I have good news to share about The Association of Theological Schools.
 These past eleven months have been challenging but in the middle of those challenges, ATS schools have met them with resiliency, adaptability, and creativity.

 As of early December, 98% of ATS schools have reported their enrollment data for fall 2020.
 In terms of a year-over-year comparison by school, 54% of ATS schools had enrollment increases and 46% of ATS schools had enrollment decreases.
 This is positive news for ATS schools!

 ATS surveyed member schools to seek information about their responses to COVID-19.
 Although financial implications were not the emphasis of the survey, the responses certainly indicated that financial concerns were at the forefront of school leadership.

 By invitation.
 The Global Forum of Theological Educators (GFTE) will hold a synchronous gathering via Zoom focused on the theme: Conversations on theological...

 By registration; Innovate, Learn, Thrive, Connect . . .
 Looking to build capacity in enrollment management at your institution?